falcosecurity/falco-website/content/en/docs/_index.md

 ## What does Falco do?

-Falco uses system calls to secure and monitor a system, by:
+Falco uses system calls to monitor system's activity, by:

  - Parsing the Linux system calls from the kernel at runtime
  - Asserting the stream against a powerful rules engine
  - Alerting when a rule is violated

 For more information, see Falco [Rules](rules).

+Falco's monitoring capabilities are not limited to system calls as it can be extended via [plugins](plugins) to ingest data from many more types of sources.

 ## What does Falco check for?